kevinjxhnn/RubricsQuiz/README.md

 Admins have additional privileges such as creating and modifying categories, quizzes, and questions, managing quiz availability, and deleting content.

 ### ⚠️ Important Notice!
 You can view the project on __rubricsquiz.in__.
-If it fails to load, please don't hesitate to reach out to me at kevinjxhn.dev@gmail.com or via my linkedin.
+If it fails to load, please don't hesitate to reach out to me at kevinjxhn.dev@gmail.com or via my LinkedIn.
 I will be able to assist you by restarting the server hosted on AWS.

 ## ✨Features